pub trait Process {

 -

-The kernel decides to restart the application but fails to do so because Some state can no long be configured for the process.
+The kernel decides to restart the application but fails to do so because some state can no long be configured for the process.
 For example, the syscall state for the process fails to initialize.

-After restart()
+After try_restart()

-application’s _start
+same application’s _start

 function, terminated, or queued to run a